jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 ```

 #### IBI13
 **Observation: A Retry mechanism is used in more than one location in a call chain.
-This can by by Resilience4j Retry or @Retry, or Spring @Retryable.**
+This can be by Resilience4j Retry or @Retry, or Spring @Retryable.**
 **Problem:** Multiple Retry locations in a call chain multiply the number of calls.
 For 2x retry on 3 locations (service calls) in a chain calling a system which is just recovering,
 results in 3 x 3 x 3 = 27 calls instead of 1.
 This may cause it not being able to restart.
 **Solution:** Have the retry mechanism in one location in the chain only, recommended only the one closest to the user.